Short Bio of King Arthur – King of the Britons

 Uther Pendragon begged Merlin to help him sleep with Igraine – who was then the wife of Duke Gorlois of Cornwall.
 Merlin transformed Uther to look like Igraine’s husband for one night.

-According to legend Arthur was able to claim his rightful place as King of Britain because he was the only one able to withdraw, Excalibur, from the stone.
-Thus, unexpectedly, but as had been foretold, Arthur found himself King.
+According to legend, Arthur was able to claim his rightful place as King of Britain because he was the only one able to withdraw, Excalibur, from the stone.
+Thus, unexpectedly, but as had been foretold, Arthur found himself, king.
 Throughout his reign, Arthur received advice and counsel from the elusive and mystical figure of Merlin.
-At the time of 6th century Wales, it was quite common for Welsh Kings to have a counselor, often called “Murthur”.
-These counselors, often had specialised information and were well versed in the arts of divination.
-The legend of Merlin, is probably based on these elusive court counselors.
+At the time of 6th century Wales, it was quite common for Welsh Kings to have a counsellor, often called “Murthur”.
+These counsellors often had specialised information and were well versed in the arts of divination.
+The legend of Merlin is probably based on these elusive court counsellors.

 The Court of King Arthur

 It is said that the court of Arthur maintained the highest ideals of chivalry and honourable behaviour.
-Furthermore, Arthur wished for his chosen knights to sit round a round table, so that nobody would be superior.
-He wished to be an equal to all.
+Furthermore, Arthur wished for his chosen knights to sit around a round table so that nobody would be superior.
+He wished to be equal to all.
 Knights of King Arthur included:

 - Sir Kay,